 Early in the 18th century, French traders visited the Osage and made peace treaties with the tribe that lasted for years.
 In 1714 some of the Osage warriors assisted the French against the Fox Indians at Detroit, and in 1806 a Little Osage chief named Chtoka (Wet Stone) told Lieutenant Zebulon Pike that he was at the defeat of General Braddock in 1755, with all the warriors of his tribe that could be spared from the village.

 Some historians believe that the Osage Nation was originally one people.
 According to Lewis and Clark, about half of the Great Osage, under a chief named Big Track, migrated to the Arkansas River about 1802 and laid the foundation of the Santsukhdi band.
 Two years after this separation, Lewis and Clark found the Great Osage, numbering 500 warriors, in a village on the south side of the Osage River, and the Little Osage, numbering 250 or 300 warriors, about six miles distant on the Arkansas River and one of its tributaries called the Vermilion River.
 The present Osage reservation was established in 1870.

 The Pawnee Nation was a confederacy of tribes belonging to the Caddoan family and called themselves Chahiksichahiks, “men of men.”
-As the Caddoan tribes moved northeast, the Pawnee separated from the main body somewhere near the Platte River in Nebraska.
+As the Caddoan tribes moved northeast, the Pawnee separated from the main body near the Platte River in Nebraska.
 Their traditions say they acquired territory by conquest and where the Siouan tribes subsequently found them.

 There is some question about the origin of the name “Pawnee.”
 The word Pani, which has become synonymous with Pawnee, means “slave.”
 From this tribe that the Algonquian tribes about the great lakes obtained their slaves, some writers maintain that the word Pawnee is equivalent to the word slave.
-The tribal name resulted from the fact that so many members were subjected to a state of bondage.
+The tribal name resulted from so many members being subjected to a state of bondage.